Power Graph Classes and Overfullness: Edge-coloring the power graph

 \begin{theorem} Let $G$ be a finite group, then $\mathscr{G}(G)$ is overfull if and only if $G$ is cyclic of odd prime-power order. \end{theorem}

-\begin{proof} For the right to left implication, Proposition \ref{odd cyclic is overfull} shows that if $G$ is cyclic of odd prime power order, then $\mathscr{G}(G)$ is overfull.
+\begin{proof} For the right to left implication, Proposition \ref{odd cyclic is overfull} gives the right to left implication.
 For the other direction, note that, as shown in Proposition \ref{even is not overfull}, if $|G|$ is even, then $\mathscr{G}(G)$ cannot be overfull.
 Also note that if only the identity is adjacent to all other vertices, then $\mathscr{G}(G)$ is not overfull (Proposition \ref{only id join so not overfull}).
 It follows from Proposition \ref{non trivial center implications} that, to be overfull, $G$ must be either a cyclic group, or the generalized quaternion.

 Now the generalized quaternion group has even order so it cannot be overfull.
 So $G$ must be cyclic.
 Yet, as shown in Lemma \ref{lemma: cyclic not prime not ovf}, if $G$ is a cyclic group of odd order which is not a prime power, then $G$ is not overfull.
 Thus $G$ must be a cyclic group of odd prime power order and this completes our proof. \end{proof}